Education Research Current About VU Amsterdam NL

 Back to the didactic tips overview page

-Last updated on 5 November 2024
+Last updated on 10 July 2025

 Would you like to encourage all students to make an active contribution to group assignments, and do you want to prevent free-riding?
 In this teaching tip we share how you can promote a successful group process!

 Collaborative assignments are often used in education.
-An important argument for this is that professionals and scientists often have to work in teams in their professional practice.
-Courses therefore contain learning objectives that indicate which competencies students need to acquire with group assignments.
-In practice, however, this is often difficult.
-Group assignments are quickly perceived by students as a ballast and a frequently heard problem is that of the free-rider: students who seem to do little or nothing but still pass the course.
+An important argument for this is that professionals and scientists often have to work together in teams in their professional practice.
+Courses therefore include learning objectives for students related to collaboration and group assignments.
+In practice, this often proves to be challenging, and students experience it as a burden.
+A commonly heard issue is the "free rider": a student who does little yet still passes the course.

-Tip 2: provide a phased approach to the assignment
+Tip 2: Provide a phased approach to the assignment

 Prior to the assignment, have the group first create a joint thesis with a schedule of tasks and duties.
 For successful collaboration, it is important that several tasks are well covered, such as: planning, making action lists and reports, fulfilling substantive tasks and making decisions.
 For example, have students draw up a group contract so that they are aware of their mutual responsibilities and can be held accountable for them.
 The action plan and group contract should be discussed with the teacher as soon as possible so that he or she can make adjustments.
 Repeat this process when submitting an interim report.

-Tip 3: use learning goals on cooperation skills
+Tip 3: Use learning goals on cooperation skills

 If, as a teacher, you include collaborative assignments in your course, make sure that the learning objectives of the course also reflect this and that you assess students on them.

-Tip 4: stimulate interdependence among students
+Tip 4: Stimulate interdependence among students

-Tip 5: use peer feedback
+Tip 5: Use peer feedback

-Tip 6: make sure students divide roles
+Tip 6: Make sure students divide roles

 Explicitly encourage students to seriously divide tasks at the beginning of the group assignment.

-Tip 7: give partial grades for different parts of the product and the process
+Tip 7: Give partial grades for different parts of the product and the process

 Do not give one final grade, but also grade parts of the final product and the process.
 The use of a rubric is very useful for this.

-Bonus tip: self-help kit Group Work
+Bonus tip: Self-help kit Group Work

 The Self-help kit Group Work webpage contains tips and helpful documents for students to help them learn to work together.